Costa Cruises fleet

 - “Costa Kids’ Club” – supervised interactive programs, ages 3 to 17.
 Playstation World center on-board for video game tournaments.

 - Entertainment: European-style casino, bingo, Internet cafe, musical revues, live performances by comedians, acrobats, and mime artists; classical concerts in lounges.
 Italian language and cooking classes on board.
 “Via Condotti” boutiques with premier Italian goods.

-The Costa line has the youngest fleet in Europe, and currently operates Italy-flagged ships.
-Costa cruise line ships are of 7 different classes (low to high): Axel Johnson, Classica, Sky, Spirit, Fortuna, Concordia and Vista.
+Costa has the youngest cruise fleet in Europe, and operates mainly Italy-flagged ships.
+Costa cruise ships are of 7 different classes (low to high): Axel Johnson, Classica, Sky, Spirit, Fortuna, Concordia and Vista.

 Costa ships belong to the Europe’s youngest fleet of passenger liners.
 Costa is also the leader among the best Mediterranean “most fun” ship cruising lines.
 The Costa liners are among the Europe’s best family cruise ships (along with those of MSC) and are specifically designed to provide best family-fun “Italian-Style Cruising” experiences by cheap deals, traditional cuisine and some of the best onboard amenities and activities on big and middle size passenger ships.

 - operator (Costa Cruises Group)

 - Concordia Class: Costa CONCORDIA (sank in 2012), SERENA, PACIFICA